arjun-parthi/SSRI-Project/README.md

 * Identification of patients on selective serotonin reuptake inhibitors (SSRIs) from clinical text and medications
 * Identification of patients of interest (Surgery patients on opioids who are also tagged as depressed patients prescribed SSRIs)

+NOTE: Since clinical notes are not de-identifiable, the data files related to this step are not uploaded.

 ### Creation of feature vector
 The feature vector was created by considering the following:
 * Patient characteristics (age at surgery, gender, race/ethnicity, marital status, insurance type, charlson comorbidity index, body mass index)